Alejogb1/job-board/blog-data/how-can-keras-cross-entropy-loss-be-adapted-for-multi-objective-training-with-missing-labels.md

 id: "how-can-keras-cross-entropy-loss-be-adapted-for-multi-objective-training-with-missing-labels"
 ---

-Okay, let's unpack this one.
+, let's unpack this one.
 It’s a problem I encountered a few years back while working on a multi-modal medical imaging analysis system.
-We had to juggle multiple diagnostic objectives – say, detecting both tumors *and* identifying specific tissue types – using a dataset that, let’s just say, was less than perfectly labelled.
+We had to juggle multiple diagnostic objectives – say, detecting both tumors _and_ identifying specific tissue types – using a dataset that, let’s just say, was less than perfectly labelled.
 Some images had only the tumor location, others only the tissue type, and a good portion had both, or even none at all.
 It became a messy, real-world scenario, and standard Keras cross-entropy simply wouldn’t cut it.

-The challenge with using standard cross-entropy when you've got missing labels is that it penalizes the model for predictions it *shouldn’t* be making based on the limited available information.
+The challenge with using standard cross-entropy when you've got missing labels is that it penalizes the model for predictions it _shouldn’t_ be making based on the limited available information.
 For instance, if an image only has a tumor label, trying to apply cross-entropy on the tissue classification branch would be meaningless—the model would be penalized for an output that wasn't actually supervised.

 To address this, we need to adapt the loss function so that it ignores parts of the output, or the gradient, when there is no corresponding label.
 We need to make sure that only losses related to defined outputs impact backpropagation.
 Effectively, we're going to implement a masked loss, where the "mask" is determined by which labels are present for a given data point.